-- A love of science and a passion for anything related to space (especially the Moon).
+- A love of science and a passion for anything related to space (especially Luna).
 Although I find most of the hard sciences fascinating.

 - A desire to contribute to the scientific endeavor again.
 I spent many years away from scientific work and I found I missed it dearly.
 That whole “absence-heart-fonder” sure was true.
 But this time I wanted to work on mysteries that I found compelling.
 On my terms.
-So I needed to color out of the lines a little.
+So, I need to color outside of the lines a little.

 - Scientific background and training.
-I may have just a Bachelors of Science but I know how to do research.
+I may have “just” a BS in Environmental Science but I know how to do research.
 More importantly, I know how to research how to do research.
 While I’d like to eventually earn a PhD someday, I just can’t figure out how to justify the cost.
 It would be more for my ego than anything else.

-- Mechanical aptitude.
+- Mechanical and electrical aptitude.
 I’m pretty good at designing, building, and fixing things.
-And my vision of Lunar Homestead research requires the skills of a mechanic far more than those of an engineer.
+And my vision of Lunar Homestead research requires the skills of a mechanic, electrician, and plumber far more than those of an engineer.
 Simple and low-tech are the keys to opening up the solar system.

 Alright, that’s enough about me for now.
 Maybe I’ll add more stuff later.
 And maybe not.
 I really don’t like talking about myself all that much.
 There’s far more interesting things out there to discuss.
 Like permanent Lunar settlements!

-Check out my LinkedIn account for my work/education history.
+Below are my social media accounts.
 But if you’re THAT bored you should really just go outside and play.